 PlentyOfFish (POF) was the next site Match acquired, and it was its second 100% free dating site, after OkCupid.
 According to Business Insider, POF CEO Markus Frind, potentially got $525 million for the sale.

-24. November of That Year, Match UK Won Best Dating-Related Marketing Campaign
+24. Match UK Won Best Dating-Related Marketing Campaign

 In 2015, the UK version of Match won the Best Dating-Related Marketing Campaign at the UK Dating Awards, which “celebrates the best of the British dating industry.”
 Match was also a finalist for Online Dating Brand of 2015, Most Original Dating Event of 2015, Innovation Within the Dating Industry for 2015, and Daters’ Favorite Dating Site of 2016 and 2017.